viniciusgerevini/godot-aseprite-wizard/README.md

 - Adds Inspector docks for easy import and re-import.
 - Filters out layers you don't want in the final animation, using regex.
 - Supports Aseprite animation direction (forward, reverse, ping-pong).
-- Supports loopable and non-loopable animations.
+- Supports loopable and non-loopable animations via Aseprite repeat or tags.
 - Separates each Aseprite Tag into animations.
 In case no tags are defined, imports everything as default animation.
 - AnimatedSprite
   - Creates SpriteFrames with Atlas Texture to be used in AnimatedSprites.